JohnStotko-unplugged/openssl-homelab-ca/README.md

 - [GitHub | soarez/ca.md | How to setup your own CA with OpenSSL](https://gist.github.com/soarez/9688998)
 - [Gitea | HTTPS Setup](https://docs.gitea.com/administration/https-setup)

+## Basic Concepts

+Q: What is a Certificate?

+Q: How does Self-Hosting the CA differ from using a 3rd party?

 ## Acronyms

 |     |                                                                                 |